Read time: 5 minutes

 To learn more, read Context kinds.

 A more precise way to refer to a context when you are using it to evaluate a feature flag is an "evaluation context."
 An evaluation context is the object that the SDK uses to evaluate a feature flag.
 It can contain a single context or a multi-context.
 It includes all of the information about a context that LaunchDarkly can use for a feature flag evaluation.
-To learn more, read Contexts and segments.
+To learn more, read Contexts.

 By default, the Contexts list displays a context's attribute values.
 If you mark a context attribute as private within your SDK, it will not display in the LaunchDarkly user interface (UI) but you can still use it in flag evaluations.
 To learn more, read Using private context attributes.